MarkSlayer456/Cyrus/README.txt

   - Update interpreter
       - Make it so Cyrus can respond to some questions
           - "what"
-  - Add default answers to commonly asked questions
+  - Create a file interpreter algorithm
   - Add a toggle button (a button on the keyboard) to make cyrus appear or go away Month 3:
   - Update interpreter
       - Make it so Cyrus can respond to more questions
           - "how", and "why"
-  - Add more default answers to commonly asked questions Month 4:
+  - Add default answers to commonly asked questions Month 4:
   - Update interpreter
       - Make it so Cyrus can repsond to more questions